SECTION 106 OF THE NATIONAL HISTORIC PRESERVATION ACT

 Miniello Consulting prepared the application for the property owners with financial assistance from Historic Denver Inc.’s Action Fund.
 The district was officially designated in 2019.
 It is notable for having a direct association with the historical development of the city, embodying distinguishing characteristics of an architectural style, and promoting understanding and appreciation of the urban environment by means of distinctive physical characteristics or rarity.
 You can read about the designation here:

-NATIONAL REGISTER NOMINATIONS
+NATIONAL & STATE REGISTER NOMINATIONS

 The Kingsbury-Doak Farmhouse is listed in the National Register of Historic Places under Criterion C. The land on which the farmhouse is located was settled c.1860 with the construction of the original, smaller farmhouse.
 The larger addition to the house, built in 1882-1883, is an excellent example of the Italianate architectural style and boasts several unique features.
 Several outbuildings remain on the property and contribute to the overall setting and significance of the farmhouse.